-

 HIH3378

-Hit movies such as LITTLE WOMEN and 1917, and award-winning on-demand series like Netflix¿s THE CROWN testify not only to the continuing resonance of history as a popular subject with moviegoers, television and online viewers, but to the importance of visual media as a key access point for our construction and understanding of the past.
+Hit movies such as OPPENHEIMER, and award-winning on-demand series like Netflix¿s THE CROWN and BRIDGERTON testify not only to the continuing resonance of history as a popular subject with moviegoers, television, and online viewers, but to the importance of visual media as a key access point for our construction and understanding of the past.
 This course explores how film and television has told The American Story, and it does so in two ways.
 Firstly, it examines major events and shifts in that story between the end of the Civil War in 1865 and the election of Barack Obama in 2008.
 Secondly, it explores how those changes have been communicated in cinema and on television to mass audiences over the past century.
 The questions it confronts are: what has been the impact of change upon the American experience?
 How has that change been interpreted for popular audiences on screen?
 And how have movies and television serials functioned as historiographic texts?
-The course embraces the themes of freedom, liberty, democracy, the presidency and the concept of the frontier in the American experience through the lens of Reconstruction, the closing of the West and fate of native Americans, the Cold War, the battle for Civil Rights, Vietnam, Watergate, and the sexual and gender revolutions of the 1960s onwards.
+The course explores the themes of freedom, democracy, imperialism, politics, race, class, gender and sexuality, and the Presidency.
+It examines these through the lens of Reconstruction, the closing of the West and fate of native Americans, Populism and Progressivism, the Depression and 1950s, the Cold War, the battle for Civil Rights, Vietnam, Watergate, and the sexual and gender revolutions of the 1960s onwards.

 -